OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 The scores displayed on the Scores page of the WebApp are the calculated scores from the `scores.csv` file in the draft branch, and therefore cannot be modified.
 However, you are able to edit the header text information at the top of the Scores page if you wish.
 This can be done with the file called `webapps_templates/scores.brew.md`.

-# Appendix 1: Developing Goal Models and Setting Reference Points
+# Appendix 1: Goal Models, Reference Points, and Pressure and Resilience

 Once you have determined which goals are assessed and have begun searching for data and indicators, you can start to develop goal models and set reference points.
 The decision tree of the data discovery process also applies here: first consider how goals can be tailored to your local context before you consider replicating what was done in the Global Assessments.
 It is always better to use local goal model and reference point approaches where possible.
 This section aims to provid you with goal-by-goal guidance on how to find data, pick indicators, set reference point, and develop the model, as well as guideline on how to think about pressure and resilience.
 But first, let's see some general tips before diving into the details of each goal model.